 Comparing Spinup WP to other Panels

-Performance-wise, SpinupWP and GridPane lead the pack.
+Performance-wise, SpinupWP and GridPane lead the pack, with impressive performance.
 Somehow, the WordPress Queries per Second is a little off for GridPane.
 Runcloud is last on almost any criteria.

 Get $50 in free credits at Spinup WP if you sign up via this review.
 That’s worth 4 months of the starter plan!
 And even better, Vultr (a VPS provider) also offers $100 of free credits when signing up.

 The usability of SpinupWP is good.
 The platform is beautifully designed and they have a clear and distinctive brand.
 However, the navigation menu can be a bit cumbersome to use at first hand.

 You can’t talk about usability without showing some pictures!
 SpinupWP offers several features to manage your servers and websites.
 This is possible from a central dashboard, which works pretty convenient.